MastodonKit/MastodonKit/markdown/Uploading Media Attachments.md

 let request = Media.upload(media: .gif(imageData))

-client.run(request) { attachment, error in
+client.run(request) { result in
-    // do something with 'attachment'
+    // do something with 'result'
 }
 ```

-Use the URL and id from ``attachment`` when creating a status.
+Use the URL and id from ``result`` when creating a status.